Pradeep Uppoor

 Pradeep Uppoor (प्रदीप उपूर; 18 July 1958 – 13 March 2023) was an Indian film producer.
 He produced Ardh Satya, Hip Hip Hurray, Aghaat (1985), Holi, Chakra (1981), and Purush.
 Uppoor also produced a number of commercials, television serials, documentaries, and audio-visuals under the banner of Neo Films.

-In 1994 he co-launched "Fireworks Production", a television production company, which made C.I.D. a successful police detective series.
+In 1994 he co-launched "Fireworks Productions", a television production company, which made C.I.D. a successful police detective series.

 In 2021, he was the producer of the Nail Polish which is a ZEE5 originals film.